Caius Science Network:

 Abstract:

-"n this short talk I'll outline the fundamental importance of free speech and academic freedom to scientific enquiry considered as a value-neutral activity (which it often is and always should be).
-I'll illustrate with examples, both recent and historic, of how badly things can go wrong when these freedoms are compromised for political ends."
+In this short talk I'll outline the fundamental importance of free speech and academic freedom to scientific enquiry considered as a value-neutral activity (which it often is and always should be).
+I'll illustrate with examples, both recent and historic, of how badly things can go wrong when these freedoms are compromised for political ends.

 Abstract: